 Arguably, the key to Blunt’s success is her range and versatility as an actor.
 She is just as comfortable in a charming Disney movie, as she is getting gritty and grisly in an epic thriller movie, or leading the fight for survival in a horror movie.
 Whatever the genre, Emily Blunt brings a great screen presence and makes every movie better.

 But, what are the absolute best Emily Blunt movies?
-We dive into her impressive filmography and pick out the best movies featuring Emily Blunt.
+We dive into her impressive filmography and pick out the best movies featuring one of the best actors working today.
 They may not all be family-friendly, but we think every one of these movies are supercalifragilistic!

 The best Emily Blunt movies: